 A popular training tyre, the Gatorskin is designed to be a reliable and hard-wearing tyre for going the distance and preventing punctures.
 It’s made with a Duraskin cut-resistant layer that stretches from bead to bead, features a PolyX Breaker for stopping thorns and glasses cutting through the carcass, and uses a natural rubber tread.
-A full range of width options from 23mm up to 32mm is available, with rigid and folding bead versions.
+A full range of width options from 23mm up to 32mm is available, with folding slightly cheaper rigid bead versions.

 The first of Continental’s performance line tyres, the Grand Sport Race swaps the expensive Black Chilli compound for a newer PureGrip compound that the company developed to keep the price more reasonable, and at £30 it’s an attractive price.
 It uses a folding bead to keep the weight down, and new NyTech puncture belt and comes in 23 to 32mm width options.
 It’s also available in three versions using different casing builds, Light, Race and Extra, aimed at competition, sportives and heavy duty use respectively.